ga-wdi-boston/js-atc-challenge/README.md

 Sometimes, we ask questions that promote thinking critically about code.

+## Tasks

+Developers should run these often!

+-   `grunt nag` or just `grunt`: runs code quality analysis tools on your code and complains.
+-   `grunt reformat`: reformats all your code in a standard style.
+-   `grunt test`: runs any automated tests; may depend on `grunt build`.

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.